 Users that were contestable prior to July 2001 were given the option of remaining on the previous tariffs or migrating to the new tariffs.
 This is facilitated by the retention of a set of transition tariffs.
 Users were permitted to choose the tariff that suited them.
-However the transition tariffs are indexed by cpi plus two percent each year with a view of phasing them out over time as the standard tariffs become cheaper than the transition tariffs.
+However the transition tariffs are indexed by the side constraint (currently cpi plus five percent) each year with a view of phasing them out over time as the reference tariffs become cheaper than the transition tariffs.
 There are in fact only about 30 users still on transition tariffs and this number is expected to drop considerably over the next few years.